 “Some content management systems allow you to upload images and it will create thumbnail-only sites,” Dyer advises.
 “But you can scale images down easily using Adobe Photoshop (or a free alternative like Paint.NET) too.

-“Remember, mobile visitors may be on a train with one signal bar,” he warns.
+“Remember, mobile visitors may be on a train with limited signal,” he warns.

-Bear in mind that users may be even more concerned about security because it is a relatively new channel.
+Bear in mind that users may be even more concerned about security than usual.
 Products such as Stripe or PayPal enable you to take secure payments via mobile phone, in exchange for a small transaction fee.

 Dyer reiterates that usability should be front of mind when designing a smartphone-friendly website.